Tamutswa/SMART_HANGER_SYSTEM/README.md

 This project would not have been possible without the guidance, support, and inspiration of several individuals and resources:

-- 👨‍🏫 **Lecturers and Mentors** at the National University of Science and Technology for their continuous support and feedback.
+- 👨‍🏫 **Lecturers and Mentors** at the National University of Science and Technology in Zimbabwe for their continuous support and feedback.
 - 💻 Open-source communities and contributors whose libraries and documentation made development smoother.
 - 🧠 Friends and peers who provided valuable input, testing, and encouragement throughout the project journey.
 - 🌍 The GitHub and Stack Overflow communities for being endless wells of technical knowledge and help.